-When utility power fails unexpectedly, and you must count on a backup generator to keep your family safe and comfortable at home, the last thing you want is for your automatic transfer switch (ATS) or generator to fail.
+Generator and automatic transfer switch surge protection for ATS and generators manufactured by companies such as Caterpillar, Cummins, Generac, and Kohler increases the reliability of energy for when utility power fails unexpectedly.
+The last thing you want is for your automatic transfer switch (ATS) or generator to fail when it is needed most.
 Owning a Kohler or Generac generator alone does not ensure that a building will continue to get power without the use of an ATS.
 Automatic transfer switches may fail at the wrong time, adding problems in the midst of an emergency, when not correctly surge protected.
-ATSs include sensitive electronics that can be damaged by surges and, without enhanced filtering, generators may provide dirty power, harming all equipment being powered by the panel.
+Generators and ATS include sensitive electronics that can be damaged by surges and, without enhanced filtering, generators may provide dirty power, harming all equipment being powered by the panel.

 Depending on the location of the transfer switch, it is recommended in high exposure areas to protect any data line coming from the transfer switch to the home’s network.
 SPDs should also be placed between the generator and utility inputs and the ATS output.
 Installing protection upstream from the ATS will protect the circuit boards and power supplies within the ATS.

 In residential settings, generators and ATS equipment are lifelines during power outages, maintaining essential services like lighting, heating, and refrigeration.
 Commercial facilities rely on these systems for security and business continuity.
 Surge-induced failures can disrupt these critical functions, impacting the comfort and safety of individuals in both residential and commercial spaces.

 In today's digital age, both modern homes and businesses heavily depend on electronic devices, from computers to smart home systems.
 Surges pose a significant threat to these devices.
 When applied properly, TPD surge protection shields both the generator and connected electronics, preventing data loss and preserving system functionality.